peter-slattery/peter-slattery.github.io/_posts/2022-06-07-structuring-cross-platform-projects.md

 ## One Command Builds
 I often find myself coming back to projects after a few months and not knowing how to get it building again.
 I don't use things like makefiles for this reason - they just overcomplicate things.
 At the end of the day, I want to get the project compiling again as quickly as possible.
 So why not make it a one line command?

-I learned from Allan Webster (over at Mr4thDimension on YouTube) that you can run bash on any platform where you can run git.
+I learned from Allen Webster (over at Mr4thDimension on YouTube) that you can run bash on any platform where you can run git.
 So I started writing build scripts in bash.
 The pattern generally goes like:

 ```bash
 set OS=$1